MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

  - `log <text>`: display some text in the console (useful for scripts)
  - `list`: list players logged in to the server (uses tab list info sent by server)
  - `set varname=value`: set a value which can be used as `%varname%` in further commands
+ - `setrnd variable string1 "\"string2\" string3"`: set a `%variable%` to one of the provided values
+ - `setrnd variable -7to10`: set a `%variable%` to a number from -7 to 9
  - `wait <time>`: wait X ticks (10 ticks = ~1 second.
 Only for scripts)
  - `move`: used for moving when terrain and movements feature is enabled
  - `look`: used for looking at direction when terrain and movements is enabled